doctimjones/docker-sparker/README.md

 * For the Cloud 9 Composer, navigate to [http://localhost:9999](http://localhost:9999)
 * For the iPython Notebook, navigate to [http://localhost:18888](http://localhost:18888)

+## What does it include and how can I change that?

+The apt packages and python pips can be found in the packages.txt and requirements.txt respectively.
+Simply edit those files before building the container.

 ## Including ssh keys

 We turn this off by default as this is [potentially dangerous](https://github.com/docker/docker/issues/6396), however,